-Google's Floating Keyboard is so Helpful, You'll be in Cloud Nine | Digital Trends
+Google's Floating Keyboard Is so Helpful, You'll Be on Cloud Nine | Digital Trends

 Why would you want to use this over a one-handed keyboard, where the keys are edged over to one side of the screen?
 It’s particularly suited to the new generation of smartphones with very small chin bezels.
 These areas gave us something to grab onto and steady the phone in our hand when typing, but now they’re much smaller, it’s easier to fumble the phone when typing — a potentially expensive mistake.
 Place the floating keyboard higher up the screen, and the chances of this happening are reduced.

 Want to give it a try?
 If you don’t already have Gboard installed on your Android phone, go and get it now, because it’s superior to most other keyboard apps out there.
-To find the Floating Keyboard mode you have to go digging into some menus.
+To find the floating keyboard mode, you have to go digging into some menus.
 Tap the Google “G” icon on the keyboard, then the three dots for further options, found on the far left of the top menu that appears.
-An icon for the Floating Keyboard should be one of the large buttons where the keyboard used to be.
+An icon for the floating keyboard should be one of the large buttons where the keyboard used to be.
 Tap it, and the keyboard will float on the screen.

-To return the keyboard to its docked position, just reverse the instructions and tap the Floating Keyboard icon again.
-If you want to make access even quicker, tap and hold the Floating Keyboard icon and drag it on to the quick access row, where it replaces one of the other options already there.
+To return the keyboard to its docked position, just reverse the instructions and tap the floating keyboard icon again.
+If you want to make access even quicker, tap and hold the floating keyboard icon and drag it on to the quick access row, where it replaces one of the other options already there.

 If the keyboard on your phone screen always feels a little awkward to type on, or you’re worried about dropping your phone, give this feature a try — it may be exactly what you’ve been looking for.